Menu

 The appeal, of course, would be first and foremost.
 Colour choices, after all, are a personal preference.
 That said, there are other factors at play.
 If you want to stand out without screaming look at me, the Model Y Metallic Silver is for you.
 On top of that, the darker colour option helps hide dirt and scratches a bit better so this is something to keep in mind there.

 What about resale?
 Colour definitely plays a role.
 Brighter colours are generally more desirable with sports car as they are associated with speed.
-That said, those that like the look of MSM will still be interested so this is a bit of a wash.
+That said, those who like the look of MSM will still be interested so this is a bit of a wash.
 Either way, the premium colour options should be easier to sell as there are fewer out there compared to the standard white.

 Colour aside, Midnight Silver Metallic isn’t for everyone.
 As established, the colour just may not appeal to you.
 On top of that, the option is “premium“ meaning you pay more for it.
 At the time of publishing this, the cost of MSM is $1,000 USD ($1,300 CAD).
 Also, I say “premium“ in quotes because the paint job is anything but.